fastapi/full-stack-fastapi-template/{{cookiecutter.project_slug}}/README.md

 To configure it in your stack, follow the section **Change the development "domain"** below, using the domain `local.dockertoolbox.tiangolo.com`.

-After performing those steps you should be able to open: http://local.dockertoolbox.tiangolo.com and it will be server by your stack in your Docker Toolbox virtual machine.
+After performing those steps you should be able to open: http://local.dockertoolbox.tiangolo.com and it will be served by your stack in your Docker Toolbox virtual machine.

 Check all the corresponding available URLs in the section at the end.